Ficat/EasyBle/README.md

 ```

 ### 3.Scan
-On API23+ or higher devices, scan requires some permissions, so ensure all BLE permissions have been granted. <br>
+On API23+ or higher devices, scan requires some permissions, so ensure all BLE permissions have been granted.
 [How to use BleDevice to carry extra info](doc/README_MORE.md).
 ```java
         bleManager.startScan(new BleScanCallback() {